wp-plugins/nextgen-gallery-optimizer/readme.txt

 Click "Save Changes" when you're done and you'll be all up and running.

+**UPDATE: JW Image Rotator now comes bundled with NextGEN Gallery v1.9.9 and above, and requires no manual installation.**

 = Why isn't Optimizer Premium detecting my Album gallery pages or the [Show as slideshow] links? =

 This issue is likely caused by the "Activate permalinks" option at Gallery --> Options --> General Options, which changes NextGEN's URL structure for things such as the "Show as slideshow" and "Show picture list" links, as well as navigation through your Album pages.